luqmanmusah/Advanced_Building_Blocks_enumerables/README.md

 1. Install Ruby on your machine

-2. Download and Unzip the folder containing this project, or clone it.
+2. Clone and Unzip the folder containing this project, or clone it.

 3. See "Usage" below to see how to use the classes

-4. In the terminal, navigate to the folder containing the file and run "ruby index.rb"
+4. In the terminal, navigate to the folder containing the file and run "ruby enumerables.rb"

 ## Usage